St. Vincent Ferrer Seminary: Second seminary building

-Two months after the fire, Bishop Rooker began reconstructing it, backed by the moral and financial support of his priests, the people of Jaro, his many friends in America, and Pope Pius X who sent substantial financial help.
+Two months after the fire, Rooker began reconstructing it, backed by the moral and financial support of his priests, the people of Jaro, his many friends in America, and Pope Pius X who sent substantial financial help.
 The seminary was housed temporarily in a spacious building of Don Teodoro Benedicto.
 In less than a year, three fifths of the building was completed, sufficient to house one hundred interns.
-The return of the seminary to its own house was solemnly done on September 17, 1907.
+The return of the seminary to its own house was completed on September 17, 1907.
 The next day, the atmosphere became dismal by misfortune.
-Early in the afternoon of the 18 September, Bishop Rooker was stricken by heart attack and died hours later.
+Early in the afternoon of the 18 September, Rooker was stricken by heart attack and died hours later.

 Incumbency of Dennis Cardinal Dougherty

-In 1908, the St. Vincent Ferrer seminary was blessed with two great benefactors: Bishop Dennis Joseph Dougherty, later Cardinal Archbishop of Philadelphia, who succeeded Bishop Rooker, and Fr.
-Mariano Napal, a man whose life ran parallel to that of the seminary.
+In 1908, the St. Vincent Ferrer seminary was blessed with two great benefactors: Bishop Dennis Joseph Dougherty, later Cardinal Archbishop of Philadelphia, who succeeded Rooker, and Mariano Napal, a man whose life ran parallel to that of the seminary.
 Both gave much attention to the seminary and brought the construction of the building to completion, on March 12, 1912.
-Bishop Dougherty spent some Php 40,000.000 for the rehabilitation of the seminary.
+Dougherty spent some Php 40,000.000 for the rehabilitation of the seminary.
 His friends in America gave the funds spent for the improvements.
 The prosperous days brought about by the rebuilding of the seminary increased the yearly enrolment to 180 interns and around 600 externs.